pkosiec/mongo-seeding/README.md

 The ultimate solution for populating your MongoDB database :rocket:

-Define MongoDB documents in JSON, JavaScript or even TypeScript file(s).
+Define MongoDB documents in JSON, JavaScript or even TypeScript files.
 Use JS library, install CLI or run Docker image to import them!

 ## Introduction